-But an element of wellness that is often forgotten is what is already in our body.
+In addition to prioritizing health and hygiene, an element of wellness that is often forgotten is what is already in our body.
 We are exposed to toxins every day and they find their way into our bodies through consumption, breathing, and physical contact.

-A number of toxins can be found in the plastic surrounding our food, beauty products, and bottled water.
+Additionally, a number of toxins can be found in the plastic surrounding our food, beauty products, and bottled water.
 Phthalates, bisphenol-A (BPA), and polyvinyl chloride (PVC) are all in certain plastics and are linked to cancer, hormone imbalance and other health risks.

 After searching for some all-natural ways to detox, I found Wellness Mama’s natural detoxifying baths.
 Here is what I found worked best for me.